Frequently Asked Questions

 What does the assessment process include?

-Can I use assessment results for accommodations?
+Can I use results for accommodations?

 Can assessments help with disability benefits?